cragis/McP/instructions/brain.md

 ![](img/board_connections.jpg)\

 A. Heated bed: red to +, black to -

 B. Heated bed thermistor: clip faces to right

 C. Power: make sure + from PSU connects to + here (copper wire if you followed heart instructions).

 D. X stepper

 E. E stepper

 F. Y stepper

 G. Z stepper

 H. Extruder heater cartridge: the white woven insulated wires coming from the extruder cable, either polarity is fine

 I. Hotend fan: orange to +, white/orange striped to -

 J. Nozzle fan: blue to +, white/blue striped to -

 K. X endstop

 L. Y endstop: should be red, black, green from left to right

 M. Hotend thermistor: white wires with connector coming from extruder cable

 N. Inductive sensor: the connector that you cut white wire off.
 Should be brown, blue, black from left to right

 O. The white wire from that connector: must connect with lower pin of 2

 P. Ribbon cable #1 from face (LCD)

 Q. Ribbon cable #2 from face (LCD)

 ## Step 13: Secure heated bed (belly) cable

-1. Using 2 M3x10mm screws and M3s square nuts, fix the heated bed cable bundle in place.
+1. With the printed piece, using 2 M3x10mm screws and M3s square nuts, fix the heated bed cable bundle in place.
 Make sure as much of the sleeve is outside the brain box as possible.

 ## Step 14: Add brain box cover